-Kentucky-A Kentucky investor may not invest more than 10% of its liquid net worth in us or our affiliates.
+Kentucky-A Kentucky investor may not invest more than 10% of its liquid net worth in us or ouraffiliates.
 "Liquid net worth" is defined as that portion of net worth that is comprised of cash, cash equivalents and readily marketable securities.

 Maine-The Maine Office of Securities recommends that an investor's aggregate investment in this offering and similar direct participation investments not exceed 10% of the investor's liquid net worth.
-For this purpose, "liquid net worth" is defined as that portion of net worth that consists of cash, cash equivalents and readily purposed to the constitution of the contract of the
+For this purpose, "liquid net worth" is defined as that portion of net worth that consists of cash, cash equivalents and readily marketable securities.